Funding of Hezbollah: Money laundering

+In October 2023, Dutch media outlet RTL Nieuws reported findings from the Israeli crypto analytics firm BitOK, which estimated that Hezbollah had received approximately US$3.7 million in cryptocurrency between mid-2021 and October 2023.
+The same investigation attributed around $41 million in crypto to Hamas and nearly $98 million to Palestinian Islamic Jihad during the same period.

 Asia and Middle East

 In the Golden Triangle region of South-East Asia, Hezbollah generates funding with the heroin trade and reportedly the smuggling of rare or precious items or materials.
 Mohammed Raad, at one time leader of Loyalty to the Resistance Bloc, said money from Iran came only through private charities to be used for health care, education and the support of war widows.
 Hezbollah's main sources of income, he said, are the party's investment portfolios and wealthy Shiites.

 Lebanon

 In July 2014, The Daily Beast reported that Hezbollah owns marijuana plantations and produces Hashish in the Bekaa Valley, in eastern Lebanon, and exports the produce to countries such as Iraq, Jordan and Syria.
-Prior to the Syrian civil war, the Lebanese Army patrolled the fields, though the Lebanese government has recently adopted a laissez-faire attitude towards illegal drug production.
+Prior to the Syrian civil war, the Lebanese Army patrolled the fields, though the Lebanese government has since adopted a laissez-faire attitude towards illegal drug production.
 According to Arab media reports, Hezbollah has a number of Lebanese front companies that deal in counterfeit medicine.

 Hezbollah is known to be involved in the Cocaine trade, and the Hashish trade.
 Hezbollah uses the drug trade as well as other "criminal enterprises" to fund its military excursions in Lebanon, while some of their funds go to education and health assistance for the poor.

 In September 2020, the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC) sanctioned two Lebanese ministers Ali Hassan Khalil and Yusuf Finyanus, due to their "material support to Hezbollah" and other corruption charges.
 It also sanctioned Lebanon-based Arch Consulting and Meamar Construction for being owned, controlled, or directed by Hezbollah, in addition to Hezbollah Executive Council official Sultan Khalifah Asaad.